08Aristodemus24/LaRJ-Corpus/readme.md

 * a.c. no. 9906
 * a.m. no. p-14-3233 [formerly oca ipi no. 12-37...
 * a.c. no. 8608 [formerly cbd case no. 11-2907]

+**Questions:**
+a. what exactly are those head entities?
+b. what exactly are those tail entities?
+c. are the head entities items that also co-occur in the user-item rating matrix
+d. are the tail entities items that also co-occur in the user-item rating matrix

+**Insights:**
+some insights gain on the movie ratings dataset and the knowledge graph used by the MKR model we're the following:
+1. In dataset used by MKR, movie ratings dataset had a total of 6040 unique users:
+2. In dataset used by MKR, movie ratings dataset had a total of 3706 unique items:
+3. In dataset used by MKR, movie ratings dataset had a total of 1,000,209 rows
+4. In knowledge graph used by MKR, kg had a total of 2445 unique head nodes/vertices/entities
+5. In knowledge graph used by MKR, kg had a total of 4563 unique tail nodes/vertices/entities
+6. In knowledge graph used by MKR, kg had a total of 7 unique relations/edges

+**Conclusions:**
+1. since we have now about almost 4000 unique items which is greater than this datasets number of unique items, this may be sufficient enough to generate enough recommendations to users
+2. about 6000 to 7000 users will be enough to power our recommender system
+3. we will have to synthesize the ratings either by: 1. creating these 7000 legal practitioners google accounts
+4. since recommendation systems are barpartite graphs, having 4000 items and 7000 users will at the maximum amount to 28,000,000 million ratings since 4000 times 7000 is this number, should each user rate all 4000 items, and even then if each user does not decide to rate 4000 items, the total ratings done will be still in the range of 1 million to 10 million, as an educated estimate, roughly speaking

+**Side Notes:**
+* The MKR paper uses I hypothesize a simple translational model to encode the knowledge graph
+* The KGCN paper uses a graph convolutional network to encode the knowledge graph

+# Things I Learned:
+1.